The Prettiest Ornament Bouquet for Christmas!December 06, 2013 | FILED UNDER: Christmas

 - Vase (I made this jute twine wrapped vase – avoid clear vases so you don’t see the floral foam)

-How to Make Ornament Bouquet
+How to Make a Christmas Ornament Centerpiece

 1. If needed, cut your floral foam to fit the bottom of your vase.